demisto/content/Packs/MicrosoftDNS/README.md

         product: dns
 ```

-**Please note**: The above configuration uses the default location of the logs.
+**Note**: The above configuration uses the default location of the logs.